plinarodriguez/repro-edds/afm/ReadMe.md

-# Model Credibility Assessment/Analysis
+# Airflow Model & Credibility Assessment

 ## Overview

 This repository contains a credibility assessment and analysis for a computational model of an electronic drug delivery system, aimed at evaluating its reliability, accuracy, and validity in predicting operating conditions.
 The assessment encompasses various aspects, including verification and validation.
+In particular, this directory is focused on the simplified complexity computational model for the airflow only system using ANSYS CFX.

 ## Repository Structure

 The repository is structured by analysis type as follows:

 - **model_experiments/**: Jupyter Notebook, scripts, data folder, and figures folder which are all necessary for visualizing the nominal and sampling simulation results as well as experiment data visualizations.
+This also includes an axial profile analysis, exploration of the heat transfer coefficient, geometry, and mesh details.
-- **uq/**: Jupyter Notebook, scripts, data folder, and figures folder which are all necessary for conducting the verification analysis (uncertainty qunatification calculations).
-This includes visualizations.
+- **sampling/**: Jupyter Notebook, scripts, data folder, and figures folder which are all necessary for conducting post-processing on the latin hypercube sampling data files.
+This includes visualizations of model input profiles.
 - **validation/**: Jupyter Notebook, scripts, data folder, and figures folder which are all necessary for conducting the validation analysis (validation metric comparison).
-This includes visualizations.
+This also includes visualizations, qualitative analysis, and sensitivity analysis.
-- **verification/**: Jupyter Notebook, scripts, data folder, and figures folder which are all necessary for conducting the verification analysis (mesh refinement study & solver tolerance quantification).
-This includes visualizations.
 - **README.md**: The main README file providing an overview of the repository and guidance for users.
 - **requirements.txt**: The required Python packages